oracle/coherence-operator/docs/samples/README.md

   * [Obtain the Coherence Docker Image](../quickstart.md#obtain-the-coherence-docker-image)

+> Note: For all helm install commands you can leave the --version option off
+> and the latest version of the chart will be retrieved.
+If you wanted
+> to use a specific version, such as 0.9.3, add --version 0.9.3 to all installs for the coherence-operator and coherence charts.

 ## Ensure you have JDK11 and Maven Installed

 Ensure you have the following installed: